cyplp/amqp_presentation/source/index.rst

 .. code-block:: sql

- UPDATE message SET new = 'f' WHERE new = 't' RETURNING content ;
+ UPDATE message SET new = 'f'
+        WHERE new = 't'
+	RETURNING content;

 ou pire :

 .. code-block:: sql

- UPDATE message SET new = 'f' WHERE new = 't' RETURNING content LIMIT 1;
+ UPDATE message SET new = 'f'
+         WHERE new = 't'
+	 RETURNING content
+	 LIMIT 1;

 Problèmes
 =========